fluxer/bfp/help/input/spm.conf.md

 ### STRIP_RPATH

 Set whether to strip insecure RPATH from binaries and libraries.
-This reduces reduces the chance for exploiting them but it may corrupt some of them.
+This reduces the chance for exploiting them but it may corrupt some of them.

+Default: True

+### PYTHON_COMPILE

+Set whether to compile Python files into cached byte-code.
+This ensures consistency that SPM keeps track of .pyc/.pyo files and removes then when the target they are owned by is removed from the system as well as speeds up initial usage of Python modules.

 Default: True